Skip to Content

 As you make your way along the Sagissa ridge, you will get a great view of the Sagistalsee (alpine lake) below.
 It’s quite a remarkable view because on a clear day like I had you can see the lake but also the vibrant blue of Lake Brienz in the background.
 I climbed a little ridge here for a great vantage point of the whole scene!
 You can spot me on the ridge in the photo below.

 After passing above the Lake you are heading on towards the Manndlenen mountain lodge where you may want to stop for a coffee before marking the charge up the hill.
 This section of the trail is probably the steepest as you bust your way up to Faulhorn but still, it’s nothing crazy and the grade isn’t too bad.
-Below you can see the Manndlenen hut wedged in the gap of the mountains.
+Below you can see the Manndlenen hut wedged in the gap in the mountains.

 Time to climb!
-Up you head to Faulhorn summit.
+Up you head to Faulhorn Summit.
 Don’t forget to keep looking back over your shoulder because the view just keeps getting better and better.
 The path here was almost all snow for me but in the summer it will be a dirt/rocky path.
 Make sure to check the weather and plan accordingly.
 This part of the trail provided some great views and I really enjoyed this little climb.

-Faulhorn summit is brilliant.
+Faulhorn Summit is brilliant.
 It has a little hill with 360-degree views, dormitories, and a great restaurant.
 I had a coffee and a pea soup with bread, which kept me warm and rejuvenated me for the climb down.
 It would be epic to stay up here one night and watch the sunset and sunrise but on this occasion, I had time for a quick soup before scurrying down to make sure I didn’t miss the last cable car at 5:30 pm.

 I began the hike down, which should take about 1.5 hours, and it was quite interesting because I had done this trail previously.
-I hiked from First to Faulhorn back in the summer when it was green, sunny and I even swam in the lake!
+I hiked from First to Faulhorn back in the summer when it was green, and sunny and I even swam in the lake!
 On this occasion, I was walking through snow!

 I shot a few of the other hikes on my way down, which has become quite a skill of mine as I hike solo a lot and often like to stalk another hiker to use them as a scale reference in my photos.
 I don’t get to place them in a perfect position or ask them to stand on top of a ridge.
 I just shoot them where they are walking and they have no idea.
 Here are a few of the shots I took (of people I don’t know) on the way down to Bachalpsee.

 Once you reach Bachalpsee, you know you have less than one hour to go.
-It’s a nice smooth trail from this point on and you have an absolutely epic backdrop the whole way back if the clouds co-operate.
+It’s a nice smooth trail from this point on and you have an absolutely epic backdrop the whole way back if the clouds cooperate.
 It’s crazy to think how different the landscape can look just 30 days apart.
 Here’s a photo from my previous visit to Bachalpsee.

 MY SWITZERLAND HIKING GUIDES